 After your period, it’s recommended that you deep clean your menstrual cup at least every few months before putting it away in storage until next month.
 Some of the various methods for how to clean a menstrual cup include the following:

 - Boiling.
 Boil your menstrual cup in an open pot for 5 minutes.
 Make sure you have enough water so that it doesn’t run dry and ruin your menstrual cup.
+It’s best to use a wide and deep pot for this.
 There are some special containers to do this (like the Yuuki Menstrual Cup + Infuser Box), but I find that these aren’t really necessary.

 - Rinsing.
 Rinse in a diluted vinegar (1 part) and water (9 parts) solution.
 You could soak for a minute or two but not longer.
 You don’t want to start breaking down the menstrual cup material.